The Genius 9600 is a brilliant electric toothbrush.

 It is a little like having a dentist looking over your shoulder giving you the helpful nudge and guidance to do better.

-Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customise the settings to avoid some notifications.
+Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customize the settings to avoid some notifications.

 A much promoted feature it the Position Detection Technology which uses the smartphone’s camera, to track and then show on screen visually where you have and have not cleaned.